 1. Team Selection & Coin Toss: A manual coin-flip will precede each game.
-The coin-flip winner will choose the matchup (i.e. the two teams).
-The coin-flip loser then selects either (a) one of the two teams or (b) his preferred controller of player 1 or player 2.
-If the coin-flip loser selects his preferred controller, the coin-flip winner selects a team first.
+The coin-flip winner can choose the matchup (i.e. the two teams) or defer the matchup choice to the coin-flip loser.

 2. “One Matchup Once” Rule: The coin-flip winner can only select a particular matchup once throughout the entire tournament.
 For example, if Player A wins the toss and selects Cardinals-Falcons, Player A cannot call that exact matchup for the rest of the tournament.
 Player B, however, is free to select that matchup later in the tournament.

 3. Customizing Playbooks and Lineup Changes: Customizing playbooks is permissible before the game begins.
 During the game, you can access your “change” screen (screen where you check player conditions and make substitutions) only twice per half.
 This helps speed up the games.

 4. WR/TE at RB: A WR/TE cannot carry the football unless it is a reverse.
 You can insert a WR or TE into a RB slot for lead blocking purposes, but he cannot carry the football.
 To further clarify, players such as Jerry Rice, Ricky Proehl, and Marv Cook cannot carry the football unless it is a reverse.